 The Integrated Qualifications Register (IQR) is a public register that gathers information on all qualifications included in the Integrated Qualifications System (IQS), independently of other registers and catalogues created in Poland for individual ministries, branches, professions and institutions.
 The IQR was established in 2016 by the Act of 22 December 2015 on the Integrated Qualifications System (ustawa z dnia 22 grudnia 2015 r. o Zintegrowanym Systemie Kwalifikacji) and is one of main elements of the system.
 The IQR provides information on whether a given qualification is a full or partial qualification, the specific requirements to be fulfilled to acquire the qualification, and the institutions authorised to award it.

-The IQR also has a liaison function for institutions which cooperate within the framework of the IQR.
+The IQR also has a liaising function for institutions which cooperate within the framework of the IQR.
 The IQR is kept by the Educational Research Institute (Instytut Badań Edukacyjnych), which ensures that the data gathered is complete and up to date.

 Validation